 - Foreign Language Proficiency:

 - Minimum GPA:

-Elective courses generally meet 2 times per week, Monday-Thursday.
-Active learning components required by your courses may be scheduled for Fridays.
-Your internship coaching session will meet weekly and your internship placement hours may take place Monday-Friday; the exact time of day and days of the week will be determined after you arrive.
+Language and elective courses generally meet on Monday/Wednesday or Tuesday/Thursday; intensive language prep courses meet Monday-Friday.
+Active learning components required by your courses may be scheduled on Friday.
+Your internship placement hours may take place Monday-Friday; the exact time of day and days of the week will be determined after you arrive.